security-alliance/drill-template/README.md

 ## Getting Started

 The general framework for planning and executing a drill is outlined in this README below.
-Supporting text templates can be found in the <a href="./templates">`templates/`</a> directory
+Supporting text templates can be found in the [`templates/`](./templates) directory

-For a complete demonstration of a drill on an example protocol, visit the <a href="./e2e-example">`e2e-example/`</a> directory.
+For a complete demonstration of a drill on an example protocol, visit the [`e2e-example/`](./e2e-example) directory.
 The contents of this directory can also be modified and adapted for conducting your own drills.

-For general tools, refer to the <a href="./tools">`tools/`</a> directory.
+For general tools, refer to the [`tools/`](./tools) directory.

 ## Planning a Drill